 Senoia (Hotel Prices & Photos)

 Senoia has become famous for being a film site for the popular television show, The Walking Dead.
 Take a Walking Dead tour if you’re a fan of the show!
 Scenes from the remake of Footloose were also filmed here, which helped to transform the town into the Hollywood of the Southeast.
-It’s located in Fayette County and near Peachtree City, which is another fun small town that’s a favorite among golf enthusiasts.
+It’s located near Peachtree City, which is another fun small town that’s a favorite among golf enthusiasts.
 There are some nice B&Bs to stay at when you visit Senoia and a buggy museum that will transport you back in history to a simpler time.
 Two recommended B&Bs are the Veranda Bed & Breakfast Inn and the Culpepper House Bed and Breakfast.

 Newnan (Hotel Prices & Photos)